From Classically trained Violinist to Emerging Solo Artist

 As an active session player Ari has played on multiple Grammy Winning and Nominated albums with John Legend, PJ Morton, Ledisi, Chronixx, and Jessie J.

-Ari has also shared the stage with world-renowned artists including Yo-Yo Ma, Ben Folds, Jacob Collier, Lindsey Stirling, Kimbra, Joshua Bell, Michael Buble, Bobby McFerrin, Yoshiki, Kanye West, Angelique Kidjo, Josh Groban, PJ Morton, Lindsey Stirling, Evanescence, Johnny Mathis, Father John Misty, Andrea Bocelli, Edgar Meyer, Gloria Estefan, George Benson; and recently performed at the LATIN GRAMMYS 2020.
+Ari has also shared the stage with world-renowned artists including Yo-Yo Ma, Ben Folds, Jacob Collier, Tank and the Bangas, Kimbra, Joshua Bell, Michael Buble, Bobby McFerrin, Yoshiki, Kanye West, Angelique Kidjo, Josh Groban, PJ Morton, Richard Bona, Evanescence, Lindsey Stirling, Johnny Mathis, Father John Misty, Andrea Bocelli, Gloria Estefan, George Benson, and recently performed at the Latin Grammys 2020.

 As an emerging solo artist, Ari has been co-writing sacred music with recording artist and producer, Preston Klik for the past year and a half.
 The first time they played music together it was pure alchemy, and they have been consistently working together ever since.
 Preston has brought Ari's sound to life in a radically authentic and soul nourishing way both for herself, and for others.

-Stream her music now on Spotify, Apple Music, Tidal and all streaming platforms.
+Ari's third single INNER ALCHEMY is out now.
+Stream her music now on Spotify, Apple Music, Tidal and all digital platforms.

 Word on the Street